TheSecurityDev/simple-koa-shopify-auth/README.md

 #### NOTE: This package is not maintained by or affiliated with Shopify.

+#### ⚠️ This package only works with `@shopify/shopify-api` v5.x. v6.x+ is not supported, see https://github.com/TheSecurityDev/simple-koa-shopify-auth/issues/14 ⚠️

 ## Description:

 A better, simplified version of the (no longer supported) [@Shopify/koa-shopify-auth](https://github.com/Shopify/koa-shopify-auth) middleware library.
 It removes the use of cookies for sessions (which greatly smooths the auth process by requiring fewer redirects in some cases), replaces a deprecated API call, and supports v5 of the official [@shopify/shopify-api](https://github.com/Shopify/shopify-node-api) package.